baetyl/baetyl-docs-en/docs/overview/Design.md

 For the service instance, after the instance is started, you can get the API Server address of the Baetyl Master, the name and Token of the service, and the name of the instance from the environment variable.
 For details, see [Environment Variable](#environment-variable).

-The Header key is as follows：
+The Header key is as follows:

-- x-openedge-username：service name as username
+- x-openedge-username: service name as username
-- x-openedge-password：dynamic token as password
+- x-openedge-password: dynamic token as password

 The following are the currently available interfaces: